KosmosisDire/obsidian-webpage-export/README.md

 ![image](https://user-images.githubusercontent.com/39423700/201875810-6d24c2b9-2e63-4d9b-a9d4-61840df659ac.png)

-## Canvas Support
-Canvas support is currently very preliminary.
-Your canvas documents will export, but large documents included wll not render fully, and documents larger than one screen will be cut off or documents will become invisible.
-Small simple canvas documents should work fine.

 ## Features:
 - Export files, folders, or the whole vault as html.
 [Explained in: General](#general)
 - Support for Kanban, and Canvas documents (and possibly other plugins that haven't been tested)!